Offer Assistant

 Offer Assistant was a browser-based password, finance, and promotional offers manager for Internet Explorer and Firefox.
 It was certified by TRUSTe, VeriSign, and Softpedia.
-It was featured at Visa, Wells Fargo, Bank of America, Target, and Netspend.
-Offer Assistant was featured in PC Magazine with a four-star rating, as an Editor's Choice, and reviewed on Download.com, Makeuseof, Lifehacker, and BestFreewareDownload.
+It was featured at Visa, Wells Fargo, Bank of America, Target, and Net spend.
+Offer Assistant was featured in PC Magazine with a four-star rating, as an Editor's Choice, and reviewed on Download.com, Make use of, Lifehacker, and Best Freeware Download.